sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 #### 32-bit Primitive Variables

-Read and write operations of most primitive variables (except `long` and `double since they are 64-bit)are atomic.
+Read and write operations of most primitive variables (except `long` and `double` since they are 64-bit)are atomic.
 If the initialized value is a 32-bit primitive variable, assignment to the variable will only happen once the data is available.
-Since the write operation is atomic, other threads will either see a ready-to-use value or 0, there is no middle state of "initializing".
+Since the write operation is atomic, other threads will either see a ready-to-use value or 0.
+There is no middle state of "initializing".

 ```Java
 class Foo {